How to Shoot a Rifle (Basics of Rifle Shooting + Safety Fundamentals Course Guide)

 Basics of Rifle Shooting – Houston Class Guide

-If you're taking this class in Houston, here’s exactly what to expect.
+If you are taking this class in Houston, here is exactly what to expect.

-If you're not in Houston, use this guide to structure your own introductory rifle class or teach others in your community.
+If you are not in Houston, use this guide to structure your own introductory rifle class or teach new students in your community.

-This class is primarily focused on teaching students how to safely operate and shoot AR-15 pattern rifles in a controlled, indoor range environment.
-If you're new to the platform, this is where to start.
+This class is primarily focused on teaching students how to safely operate and shoot AR-15 pattern rifles in a controlled indoor range environment.

 By the end of this class, students should be able to: